-Minecraft link to net's biggest botnet - BBC News
+Minecraft link to net's biggest botnet

 Shortly after the attacks, the individual claiming responsibility - using the codename Anna Senpai - released the source code online, paving the way for copycat attacks.

-A modified form of the malware was later used to attack the UK's internet service providers TalkTalk and the Post Office.
+A modified form of the malware was later used to attack UK internet service providers TalkTalk and the Post Office.

 Since being hit by the Mirai botnet in September 2016, Mr Krebs has devoted "hundreds of hours" into uncovering who was behind it.

-"If you've ever wondered why it seems that so few internet criminals are brought to justice, I can tell you that the sheer amount of persistence and investigative resources required to piece together who's done what to whom (and why) in the online era is tremendous," he writes.
+"If you've ever wondered why it seems that so few internet criminals are brought to justice, I can tell you that the sheer amount of persistence and investigative resources required to piece together who's done what to whom (and why) in the online era is tremendous," he wrote.

 His research led him directly to the community around Minecraft, a computer game now owned by Microsoft, in which users build things from cubic blocks.

-It has a huge following, especially among children and it is estimated that at any one time, one million people are playing it.
+It has a huge following, especially among children, and it is estimated that at any one time a million people are playing it.

 According to Mr Krebs, a large successful Minecraft web server with more than 1,000 players logging on each day can earn up to $50,000 (£40,600) per month, mainly from players renting space to build their Minecraft worlds.